Guide to Capital Gains Tax

 - The ‘real time’ Capital Gains Tax service which reports immediately

 You’ll need to include your calculations for each asset and information from your records.
 HMRC will tell you how much tax you owe, as amounts vary depending on your circumstances such as the size of your gain, your taxable income and whether your gain is from residential property or other assets.

 Manage your finances with Bokio

-Bokio’s free bokkeeping, invoicing and expenses software has everything you need to manage your business finances in one place.
+With Bokio accounting software, you can do your bookkeeping, invoicing, and manage your finances in one place.
 With Bokio you can prepare for your Self Assessment tax return, submit automated Making Tax Digital VAT Returns and keep the right financial records.
 If you need an extra hand, we can help you find an accountant to work with.